nick-testing/arkanoid/README.md

 - Now, compile the .java files by running `ant`, this will created a /bin directory and place all .class files there.
 - In order to run the game, use `ant run -Dargs="Level numbers"`.
   - For example, `ant run -Dargs="1 3 2 4"` will run levels 1, 3, 2, 4.
-- Now, after you've enjoyed playing the game and want an easy removal of the /bin folder, you can use `ant clean`
+- Now, after you've enjoyed the game use `ant clean` to remove the /bin folder.

 ## Screenshots